 hops across the continent, such as Dubrovnik, Croatia to Amsterdam, The Netherlands.

 - BMI (British Midland Airlines) - While not a discount airline, by

 booking far enough in advance very good deals are available for flights in the UK and form the UK to/from

 Skynet and AirDo do not have a ticket ordering system in English - only one in Japanese.

 - National Rail - Official source for U.K. rail information,

 - BritRail - Rail tickets and passes for extended travel, boats, tours,

 - STA Travel - Offers rail travel in the U.K.

 - Transport for London - Official site for the London Tube, Docklands Light Rail (DLR), London buses, and

 trams.
 Individuals staying in London for an extended period should check out the Oyster Card.
-A PDF brochure is available here.
 The Oyster card provides

 a fast, convenient, and less expensive method of using the TFL system.